 I plead guilty on a charge because I was told that the record would be sealed after two years of probation.
 I should have fought it, but it was cheaper and easier to plead than to fight it.
 I found out later I stay in the system on background checks.
 My state has a clause that says if I go 5 years...
 Read more »

 North Dakota does not say "five years and we treat it like it never happened."
 Instead, North Dakota has a period in which you can petition to seal your record.
-If you received a deferred imposition of sentence (which would seal it after probation) and it was never sealed, then petition the court...Read more »
+If you received a deferred imposition of sentence (which would seal it after probation) and it was never sealed, then petition...Read more »

 You have the right to an attorney at public expense if you cannot afford an attorney.
 You don't, however, have the right to pick your attorney at public expense.
 Unfortunately, many people end up being unsatisfied with their public defender.
-But being unsatisfied with your public defender leaves...Read more »
+But being unsatisfied with your public defender...Read more »

 Nobody was home at this house.
 The police told them my name.
 The dogs were sitting in their own feces & urine...the whole garage was covered of weeks of waste.
 It was toxic!
 The door was unlocked, heard the dogs barking for weeks, I called police 3 times